04 Aug 20

 Melide

-This town is renowned for its cheese, so be sure to try Arzua cheese in a deli or with your meal at a local restaurant.
+This town is renowned for its Queixo (cow cheese) so be sure to try some in a deli or with your meal at a local restaurant.

 Casa Tia Dolores